web83info/show-current-width/readme.txt

 * No FAQ for now.

 == Changelog ==

+= 1.1.6 - 2023-09-29 =
+* Add: Add links to plugin setting page and GitHub on wp-admin/plugins.php.
+* Add: Use GlotPress instead of local translation.

 = 1.1.5 - 2023-09-28 =
 * Fix: Replace show-current-width.min.js which was not compressed correctly.